Our use of Cookies

 Using data to feedback into small hive beetle contingency planning

 Nigel Semmence, the Contingency Planning and Science Officer at NBU oversees a program of continuous improvement using lessons identified from current contingency responses to inform future responses to other exotic pests.
-For example the use of ArcGIS mapping and reporting for in field data gathering during the current Asian hornet outbreaks.
+For example the use of ArcGIS mapping and reporting for in field data gathering during the current yellow-legged hornet outbreaks.
 Other improvements include the moving away from a paper-based system to a paperless one for in-field data input, the creation of a BeeBase app that inspectors can use on iPads in the field, along with recent improvements in outbreak mapping, and commissioning the development of molecular techniques for rapid identification of samples in the laboratory.
 Future developments will include a mathematical model to help analyse the likely spread of exotic pests under different scenarios.

 For more information, Nigel has written an article in Bee Farmer outlining this work, and the response for exotic pests is outlined in our contingency plans, which can be found here.